8 Ways to Support Rebuild Upstate During COVID-19

 2. Start a Personal Fundraising Page

 Once you create your own fundraising page, you turn to your network to collect donations.
 This is another way to amplify the impact of small donations.
 If you can only afford to give $5, but you have 10 friends who can also give $5, you can raise $50 for our home repair program.
 Trust us when we say people want to help right now.
-You can offer someone the opportunity to give back to a program still necessary throughout the pandemic.

 3. Send something from their Amazon Wish List or Update Your Amazon Smile Nonprofit